DennisDean/SpectralTrainFig/README.md

 ### Technical Overview
 The functional component of the GUI is implemented as a single [class](http://en.wikipedia.org/wiki/Object-oriented_programming), which builds on the data access classes developed as part of the [Data Access and Visaulization (DAVS) Toolbox](https://github.com/DennisDean/DAVS-Toolbox).
 Most of the key components are written as classes.
 The class structure provides error checking and visual/numeric reporting capabilities and allows for the rapid development of a lean GUI.
 The use of PowerPoint and Excel as the standard ouput file type was selected so that research assistants with little programming experience can pre-screen large number of results.
 Many of the reccomendations for writing fast MATLAB script files are used in the program.
 The current time to process a single subject is currently 1 to 10 seconds on a medium size work station, depending on the number of outputs written to disk.

+SpectralTrainFig contains 13,148 lines of MATLAB source code.
+6,872 lines of code were written for the project.
+The remaining 6,276 lines of MATALB source code is from publically available utilites (see below).

 #### MATLAB APP
 The [MATLAB APP](http://www.mathworks.com/discovery/matlab-apps.html) is a great way to get started with spectral analysis of sleep studies.
 See the [release section](https://github.com/DennisDean/SpectralTrainFig/releases) for the most recent APP version.
 Installing the APP version of [SignalRasterView](http://www.mathworks.com/matlabcentral/fileexchange/46420-blockedfsignalrasterview) is a quick way to review an EDF's content and to determine the signal labels.
 See the release section for the MATLAB App and sample data.